-All food, drinks, and restaurant gratuities are included in the ticket price.
+All food, drinks (including alcohol), restaurant and guide gratuities are included in the ticket price.
 5% of the ticket price will be divided between two non-profit charities that we support – Esperanza Infantil and Institute of Historic Organs of Oaxaca.

-Extra costs include additional beverages not part of the original tour and/or items for purchase at tasting locations along the way.
+Extra costs would include additional beverages not part of the original tour and/or items for purchase at tasting locations along the way.